NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 $\phi$ = Surface air relative humidity [0 to 1],

-#### Field: Surface-layer penetration depth
+#### Field: Surface Layer Penetration Depth

-The surface-layer penetration depth is the fictitious thickness of the surface layer, and is used to calculate the volume of material that participates in short-term moisture transfer and storage.
+The surface-layer penetration depth is the fictitious thickness of the surface layer in meters, and is used to calculate the volume of material that participates in short-term moisture transfer and storage.
 This layer has a uniform moisture content, and can be considered a *lumped-capacitance*.
 The penetration depth is based on the amount of material that interacts with the zone air when subject to a cyclic relative humidity variation.
 The surface penetration depth can be estimated with the following equation:

 $$ d_{EMPD,surf} = \sqrt{\frac{\delta_{perm} P_{sat} \tau_{surf}}{\rho_{material} \frac{du}{d\phi} \pi}} $$